Handbook of Operating Procedures 3-1022

 1. employee's supervisor/manager, dean/director, or Human Resources contact

-1. the Office for Inclusion and Equity via (512) 471-1849
+1. the Department of Investigation and Adjudication via (512) 471-3701

 1. University Compliance Services Hotline (available 24 hours a day, 365 days per year) via

 The supervisor/manager, dean, director, or other University official receiving such report must assure the report is further brought to the attention of the University designee handling such reports.
-Refer to the Procedure and Practice Guide.

 1. Reports made through the University Compliance Services Hotline may be submitted anonymously and will be routed to appropriate University officials for investigation.